-LENVIMA in combination with pembrolizumab, in adult patients with advanced or metastatic RCC with no prior systemic therapy

-The primary efficacy outcome measure was PFS as assessed by independent radiologic review (IRC) according to RECIST 1.1.
-Key secondary efficacy outcome measures included OS and ORR.
-LENVIMA in combination with pembrolizumab demonstrated statistically significant improvements in PFS, OS, and ORR compared with sunitinib.
-At a median overall survival follow-up time of 26.6 months (range: 0.03, 46.13 months), efficacy results for the CLEAR study are summarized in Table 23 and Figure 2 and Figure 3.
+LENVIMA in combination with pembrolizumab, in adult patients with advanced or metastatic RCC with no prior systemic therapy demonstrated statistically significant improvements in PFS, OS and ORR compared with sunitinib.
+The interim median overall survival follow-up time was 26.6 months (range: 0.03+, 46.13+ months).
+Pre-specified interim analysis efficacy results for CLEAR are summarized in Table 20 and Figure 2.